 9-60.711 - Prosecution Policy in Hostage Taking Cases When the Death Penalty is Authorized by Statute

 The Federal Death Penalty Act of 1994 amended Title 18, United States Code, section 1203 to authorize imposition of the death penalty or life imprisonment when death results from a hostage taking covered by the statute.
 See Violent Crime Control and Law Enforcement Act of 1994, Pub.
 L. 103-322, Tit.
 VI, § 60003(a)(10), 108 Stat.
 1796, 1969 (1994).
 In any case where a defendant is charged with a hostage taking offense for which the death penalty can be imposed, the U.S. Attorney is required to follow the procedures set out in JM 9-10.000 and transmit to the Attorney General the information required by those provisions, regardless of whether he or she actually intends to seek the death penalty.

 9-60.800 - Special Forfeiture of Collateral Profits of Crime ("Son of Sam")

 Questions about special forfeitures of the collateral profits of crime under 18 U.S.C. §§ 3681 and 3682 should be directed to the Asset Forfeiture and Money Laundering Section (202) 514-1263.

 9-60.900 - Murder-for-Hire—18 U.S.C. § 1958

 The proper investigative agency on murder-for-hire cases is the Federal Bureau of Investigation.
-Supervisory jurisdiction is vested in the Gang Unit if it is a domestic matter or a gang-related international matter and in the Human Rights and Special Prosecutions Section if it involves any non-gang related international matter.
+Supervisory jurisdiction is vested in the Organized Crime and Gang Section if it is a domestic matter or a gang-related international matter and in the Human Rights and Special Prosecutions Section if it involves any non-gang related international matter.

 9-60.910 - Prosecution Policy and the Death Penalty